-We expect our primary use of capital to continue to be for compensation and related expenses, manufacturing costs for preclinical and clinical materials, third party clinical trial research and development services, laboratory and related supplies, clinical costs, legal and other regulatory expenses and general overhead costs.
-We believe that our available funds will be sufficient to enable us to complete our pivotal Phase 3 clinical trials for B-VEC, to continue our Phase 1/2 clinical trials for KB105, to complete our Phase 1 clinical trials for KB301, as well as to continue construction and validation related activities associated with our cGMP manufacturing facility, ASTRA.
+Our primary uses of capital are, and we expect will continue to be for the near future, compensation and related expenses, manufacturing costs for preclinical and clinical materials, third party clinical trial research and development services, laboratory and related supplies, clinical costs, legal and other regulatory expenses and general overhead costs.
+In order to complete the process of obtaining regulatory approval for any of our product candidates and to build the sales, manufacturing, marketing and distribution infrastructure that we believe will be necessary to commercialize our product candidates, if approved, we will require substantial additional funding.